CommunityofPhysics/GPG/CPG/README.txt

-RESEARCH
-GitHub repository for the Division of Experimentation, Community of Physics.

 ** How to set up a Python environment **

   1. Install the latest version of Python (with the appropriate architecture) from the official website.